akaishimichelle/made-data-science-the-americas/project/project-plan.md

 ## Main Question
 How has productivity and median compensation affected the annual poverty level wages in the USA from two distinct time periods?

-Follow-up questions:
+Follow-up questions:  <br>
 What are some major patterns from the 2 time periods (1980-1990 vs 2010-2020)?
 What are some major patterns based on gender for these parameters?

 ## Description